b1uuye/littlelemonproject/README.md

 This project was developed using the following technologies

-  - HTML: Used for structure and SEO Optimization of the webpage
+  - HTML: Used for structure and SEO optimization of the webpage
   - CSS: Used for styling the webpage and giving clean UI
   - React: Created main components and utilised hooks for managing states and handling user interactions